decoomanj/gocd-docker-material-poller/README.md

-<h1>GoCD Plugin Docker Registry Poller</h1>
+<h1>GoCD Plugin for Docker - Registry Poller</h1>

 The goal of this project is to offer a plugin for the GoCD build management tool.
-The plugin looks for changes in the Docker registry and triggers a pipeline when the hash has changed.
+The plugin looks for changes in the Docker registry (Material) and triggers a pipeline when the hash has changed.
 It enables continuous deployment with Docker from Go.CD.